 You can’t beat the color of an aronia berry smoothie, however.

-- 1-2 Tb raw honey (or a couple drops of stevia)
+- 1 Tb raw honey (or more, to taste)

-- scoop of ice cream or dollop of whipped cream (optional)
+- 1/2 cup ice cream or whipped cream (optional)

 There ya go!
 One nice thing about little Mack’s newfound love of aronia berries, is that he will help pick the berries, and I think we might have one more picking left.